-How does Expanded Polystyrene fit into recognizing National Parks and Recreation Month?
+Exploring Expanded Polystyrene EPS Outdoors for National Parks and Recreation Month

 How does ICA, a manufacturer of expanded polystyrene, fit into celebrating our green spaces and activities?
 A man-made manufactured product and nature play well together?
 When we think about a national park, we think open green spaces, trees, nature, wildlife, beaches, mountains, streams and lakes – not white manufactured EPS foam.
 When we think about activities, we think of things like biking, camping, hiking and surfing.
 Others may think of a skate park, archery field, or playing a round of golf.
 Have you tried the latest water craze, SUP – Stand Up Paddleboarding?